 The idea that happy customers are more likely to remain loyal, try new products and services, and spread good news about their experiences has started to catch on.
 Over the past several months, we’ve seen a rise in the number of companies pondering the connection between enjoyment and metrics like satisfaction and Net Promoter Score (NPS).
 In fact, one global company statistically demonstrated that several emotional factors trump NPS in predicting customer loyalty, effectively dethroning “would you recommend?” as the ultimate question.
 As firms start to emphasise customer emotion in 2013, we expect to see more vendors developing offerings like Beyond Philosophy’s Emotional Signature, which examines the rational, subconscious, and emotional elements of an experience.

 3. Marketers will mistake messaging for experience improvements.

 In 2012, a major investment firm spent $40 million on a media buy to make its unhappy advisors feel better about their jobs.
-This is, quite frankly, flushing money down the toilet.
-If the firm had instead spent one-tenth — or even one-hundredth — of that budget on improving the advisors’ day-to-day experience, it surely would have realized greater, more sustainable business results.
+This was, quite frankly, flushing money down the toilet.
+If the firm had instead spent one-tenth — or even one-hundredth — of that budget on improving the advisors’ day-to-day experience, it surely would have realised greater, more sustainable business results.

 The totality of their findings are set out in Forrester’s new report “2013 Customer Experience Predictions”.

 The field of customer experience has become increasingly strategic in nature thanks to consumer technology adoption and market forces.
-“In 2012, this shift manifested itself privately through sweeping organizational changes at companies in nearly every industry — and shined publicly through professional organizations, the media, and even the courts.”
+“In 2012, this shift manifested itself privately through sweeping organisational changes at companies in nearly every industry — and shined publicly through professional organisations, the media, and even the courts.”